 Featuring straightforward touchscreen operation, this system is easy to pick up, whether you are a beginner or pro.
 It also has broad compatibility spanning many devices, so it can be used if you work with cameras, or plan to in the future.

 SmallRig All-in-One Smartphone Mobile/Vlogging Video Kit

-The kit itself is incredibly modular and therefore customizable.
-While the kitted attachments like the mic and light are included, they are easily swappable with other preferred accessories.
-The cage and attachments can also be configured for either vertical or horizontal shooting, and the included tripod and handles make stable filming in either orientation a breeze.
-It is worth mentioning that the handles are only compatible with the SmallRig cage, but this cage is flexible enough to transcend its kitted inclusions.
-Overall, this kit is professional-looking, organized, and intuitive to use, the perfect way to hit the ground running as a new content creator.
+It is incredibly modular and customizable.
+While the kitted attachments like the mic and light are included, they are easily swappable with other accessories.
+The cage and attachments can be configured for either vertical or horizontal shooting, and the included tripod and handles make stable filming in either orientation a breeze.
+Our only recommendation is to make sure the kit inclusions are compatible with your smartphone before purchasing.

 RØDE Vlogger Kit

 For a slightly lower price, RØDE offers a simpler Vlogger Kit in configurations for different kinds of smartphones.
 This low-profile content creator kit forgoes the flashy cage and cables in favor of a more barebones operation.

 Included are a condenser microphone, an on-camera light with a diffuser and eight color filters, a tripod, a phone holder, and the accessories to make everything work.
 The microphone is powered by your smartphone, so be sure to bring a battery pack and schedule time for charging if you are going out for a day of shooting.

 It is also worth noting that, to make full use of the accessories, your phone will need to be in landscape orientation.
 The phone grip can be mounted sideways to accommodate portrait orientation, but you will need to finagle the accessories.